 In addition to multiplying in an uncontrolled manner, these altered melanocytes can invade deep into the underlying tissue and spread (metastasized) to other parts of the body including sites like lymph nodes, the lungs, the liver, bone, and the brain.
 When melanoma is detected early (stage I or II) and treated, it is very curable.
 However, if it has metastasized to lymph nodes (stage III) or to distant sites (stage IV), it can be fatal.

 Mucosal melanoma is a rare form of melanoma that affects the upper aerodigestive tract, including the oral cavity, the nasal passages, and the sinuses.
 They account for less than 1% of all melanomas, and due to their rarity, this disease is not as well understood as cutaneous melanoma.
 In general, mucosal melanoma behaves very aggressively, often metastasizing to regional lymph nodes and distant sites.
 The surgery that is required is tailored to the location of the melanoma and will usually include lymph node removal at the time of surgery.

 Our division works very closely with the Dermatologists, Medical Oncologists, and General Surgeons in a multidisciplinary clinic at 900 Blake Wilbur Drive.
 Because our physicians have simultaneous clinics, new patients are evaluated by multiple physicians – all at the initial visit – making it possible to expedite the discussion and rendering of a treatment plan.
 Furthermore, subsequent follow-up visits can be coordinated in a manner that allows multiple appointments with all of the relevant treating physicians on the same day.

-Surgery for Early Stage Head and Neck Melanoma
+Treatment for Early Stage Head and Neck Melanoma

 Melanoma arising in areas of the head and neck are initially treated by surgeons in the Division of Head and Neck Surgery, and those arising on the extremities or trunk are treated by surgeons in General Surgery.